AlexanderLabWHOI/EUKulele/docs/source/quickstart.rst

 where ``output_directory`` contains one or more assembly fasta files with the extension ``.fasta``.
 See Parameters for other file extension accommodations.
 This will annotate the assemblies using the MMETSP database (default) and DIAMOND aligner (default).

 Useful output is located in:

+``output/max-level-mag`` - the majority level annotation by level (supergroup - species) for each mag and the proportion of proteins that share that same annotation

 ``output/levels_mags`` - consensus annotations based on the majority of annotated contigs at each classification level